 These teams are hidden by tradition HR/performance management systems that build around an org-chart.
 Today’s tools/technologies need to be able to allow teams to be created easily.

-Finally, in our view, agile performance management (APM) needs to have a “fun-factor.
+Finally, in our view, agile performance management (APM) needs to have a “fun-factor” to encourage engagement.
 What is the fun factor?
 Recognition.

 Are you sold on the idea of agile performance management, but unsure how to start the process?
 We’ve managed this process for numerous organizations (both large and small), and we have a few thoughts: